Pirates 5e – Gunpowder, Firearms and other Rules

 With the coming of gunpowder, most armor became absolete.
 But some 5e character builds require armor to be effective.
 I have added some armor types that would not break immersion within a pirate fantasy world.

-You might still be able to find antique armor pieces such as chainmail or full plate armor, but these are scene as archaic, they are hard to find, might cost more, and people will notice you since you are wearing things that are very out of place.
+You might still be able to find antique armor pieces such as chainmail or full plate armor, but these are seen as archaic, they are hard to find, might cost more, and people will notice you since you are wearing things that are very out of place.

 Pirate Feats for 5e Dungeons and Dragons